Performance Limits of Single-Anchor Millimeter-Wave Positioning

-where $\vect{u}_{\perp}\left(\psi\right) = \vect{u}\left(\psi - \pi/2\right)$, with the array's centroid chosen as the its reference point in our case.
+where $\vect{u}_{\perp}\left(\psi\right) = \vect{u}\left(\psi - \pi/2\right)$, with the array's centroid chosen at its reference point.
 The SAAF of the Rx array is defined accordingly.
 The Tx (Rx) SAAF fully describes the effect of the Tx (Rx) array structure on the AOD (AOA) information. \end{definition}